-During the financial year ended 31 December 2023, the AIAGL made further awards of share options and restricted share units ("RSUs") to certain directors, officers and employees of the Branch under the RSU Scheme, and the Employee Share Purchase Plan ("ESPP").
+During the financial year ended 31 December 2024, the AIAGL made further awards of restricted share units ("RSUs") to certain directors, officers and employees of the Branch under the RSU Scheme, and the Employee Share Purchase Plan ("ESPP").
 In addition, the AIAGL made further awards of restricted stock subscription units ("RSSUs") to eligible agents under the Agency Share Purchase Plan ("ASPP").